 It's not possible to migrate user sessions due to privacy restrictions.
 We recommend that you either ignore this issue or put a prominent banner about your re-launch on your home or landing pages.

-Frontastic provides you with a lot of flexibility regarding your URL scheme for static (for example, landing pages) and dynamic pagesdynamic pages - A type of page that creates the default layout of pages that use the same structure but with different data, for example, a Product Details Page, wishlist, cart, search, and so on.
-Previously known as `master pages`. (for example, product detail pages), you can:
+Frontastic provides you with a lot of flexibility regarding your URL scheme for static (for example, landing pages) and dynamic pages (for example, product detail pages), you can:

 - Rebuild the URL paths for static pages in the site builder

-If you want to import a large list of redirects, you can contact our Support team to do an initial import for you using a CSV file.
+If you want to import a large list of redirects, you can use a CSV to bulk upload redirects directly in the studio.
 Find out more about adding bulk redirects in our redirects article.

 If you include the components using Yarn, webpack will automatically include your component CSS.
 If you decide to copy our UI library, you can continue using this CSS by adding it into the library.